-Panel: Docs Should Focus On Preventing Depression In Pregnant Women, New Moms
+Panel: Doctors Should Focus On Preventing Depression In Pregnant Women, New Moms

 Perinatal depression has been associated with premature delivery and low birthweight babies.
 And studies have shown that postpartum depression is associated with cognitive delays in the child.

-"If we could get in earlier, and provide some treatments such as psychotherapies ... then we could prevent new onset of illness," adds Muzik, which in turn could prevent the whole host of negative effects on the child, the mom and the family.
+"If we could get in earlier, and provide some treatments such as psychotherapies ... then we could prevent new onset of illness," adds Muzik.
+That, in turn, could prevent the whole host of negative effects on the child, the mom and the family.

-"I do think even better than treating perinatal depression is preventing perinatal depression," says Moore Simas, who was also not involved in the new recommendations.
+"I do think even better than treating perinatal depression is preventing perinatal depression," says Moore Simas, who was not involved in the new recommendations.

 However, she adds a note of caution.
 "I think what we will find is that there will be a struggle in getting women in in a timely way, and having women have true access to that type of care," she says.